 I would, however, contend that the efficient/effective conduct of the service and public safety favours retention of the information as it cannot be in the public interest to release information that would prejudice law enforcement or which is likely to have an adverse impact upon public safety.

-By way of balance, I have included the division where each vehicle is based without giving the specific Police Station or role.
+By way of balance, I have included the division where each marked or partially marked vehicle is based without giving the specific Police Station.